-•greater name recognition, longer operating histories, and larger customer bases;

-·larger sales and marketing budgets and resources;

-•broader distribution and established relationships with suppliers, manufacturers, and customers;

-•greater customer support resources;

-•greater resources to make acquisitions and enter into strategic partnerships;
+- greater name recognition, longer operating histories, and larger customer bases; - larger sales and marketing budgets and resources; - broader distribution and established relationships with suppliers, manufacturers, and customers; - greater customer support resources; - greater resources to make acquisitions and enter into strategic partnerships;

-·lower labor and research and development costs;

-- ·larger and more mature intellectual property rights portfolios; and - •substantially greater financial, technical, and other resources.
+- lower labor and research and development costs; - larger and more mature intellectual property rights portfolios; and - substantially greater financial, technical, and other resources.

 Conditions in our markets could change rapidly and significantly as a result of technological advancements, the emergence of new entrants into the market, partnering or acquisitions by our competitors, or continuing market consolidation.
 New innovative start-up companies and competitors that are making significant investments in research and development may invent similar or superior offerings and technologies that compete with our offerings.
 In addition to satellite-based competitors, terrestrial data service providers could further expand into rural and remote areas and provide some of the same general types of offerings that we provide.
 Potential customers may also believe that substitute technologies that have similar functionality or features as our platform are sufficient for their needs, or they may believe that point solutions that address narrower industry segments overall are nonetheless adequate for their needs.
-Some of our current or potential competitors have made or could make acquisitions of businesses or establish cooperative relationships that may allow them to offer more directly competitive and comprehensive offerings than were previously offered and may adapt more quickly to new technologies and customer needs.
-As a result of such acquisitions, our current or potential competitors may be able to accelerate the adoption of new technologies that better address customer needs, devote greater resources to bring these products and services to market, initiate or withstand substantial price competition, or develop and expand their product and service offerings more quickly than us.
+Some of our current or potential competitors have made or could make acquisitions of businesses or establish cooperative relationships that may allow them to offer more directly competitive and comprehensive offerings than were previously offered and may adapt more quickly to new technologies that better address customer needs, devote greater resources to bring these products and services to market, initiate or withstand substantial price competition, or develop and expand their product and service offerings more quickly than us.
 These competitive pressures in our market or our failure to compete effectively may result in fewer orders, reduced revenue and margins, and loss of market share.
-In addition, it is possible that industry consolidation may impact customers' perceptions of the rowers' willingness to purchase from such firms.
+In addition, it is possible that industry consolidation may impact customers' perceptions of the viability of smaller or even mid-size companies and consequently reduce customers' willingness to purchase from such firms.